 Usually, this means contacting your landlord at least twice: once to notify them of the problem, and once, in a follow-up letter, to tell them that if you don’t receive a reply/your problem is not fixed, you will be contacting Environmental Health.

-Environmental Health can assess your issue under the Housing Health and Safety Rating System (HHSRS).
+In England and Wales, Environmental Health can assess your issue under the Housing Health and Safety Rating System (HHSRS).
+In Scotland, they’ll refer to the Tolerable Standard.

 They will be checking whether the issue is causing, or could cause, damage to your safety, physical or mental health.
 If so, they can take action to make your landlord address it.